 Wor-Wic's business programs are designed to prepare individuals for employment in a variety of positions through an associate of applied science degree program in business management and an associate of arts business transfer program.
-Two certificate options are also available, in general business and small business management.
+A certificate program is also available, in general business.